homebridge/homebridge-syno-spk/README.md

 This package will deploy Homebridge and the Homebridge UI natively on your Synology NAS.
 It will create a new shared named `homebridge` to store the Homebridge configuration and user data.

+#### Dependencies

+This package will leverage the Synology supplied NodeJS package if installed ( Which is required on DSM version < 7.2 )

 #### Add the Homebridge Synology Package Source:

 1. Open Package Center in DSM and select the `Settings` option.